r7kamura/katatema/README.md

 npm install modan --save-dev
 ```

-then, add scripts to the `package.json` like this:
+and add scripts to the `package.json` like this:

 ```json
 {